Which Radiator Valve for Smart Radiator Valve

 • This is the best solution.

-• Not a big job if you’re already draining the system.
+• Not a big job for a professional plumber

 Use an adapter kit (in rare cases)